lmorg/murex/gen/root/tour.inc.md

 touch @{ %[1,2,3] } # creates three files, named '1', '2' and '3'
 ```

-The reason Murex breaks from the POSIX tradition of using backticks and
+The reason Murex breaks from the traditions of using backticks and parentheses
-parentheses is because Murex works on the principle that everything inside
+is because Murex works on the principle that everything inside a curly bracket
-a curly bracket is considered a new block of code.
+is considered a new block of code.

 ## Filesystem Wildcards (Globbing)